Some Examples of Bicrossed Products with the Rapid Decay Property: Examples of bicrossed products with rapid decay but not polynomial growth--part II

 Then it is clear that

 is a well-defined injective group morphism. \end{proof}

-As we will see later, Theorem~\ref{theo:54211248e165a397} no longer applies for the examples constructed below in this section due to the violation of the hypothesis of the finiteness of \( \image(\widetilde{\tau}) \).
-We will thus have to resort to Theorem~\ref{theo:69214233f77b0115} to prove the \( \RD \) of the dual of the bicrossed product \( \Gamma \bowtie (G \rtimes \Lambda) \).
-Here, the \( \beta^{\Lambda} \)-invariance of the length function on \( \Gamma \) is not a problem thanks to Corollary~\ref{coro:f15d5d55ec591c2a}.
-But the \( \Gamma \)-invariance of the length function on \( \widehat{G} \) requires some work.
+As we will see later, Theorem~\ref{theo:54211248e165a397} no longer applies for the examples constructed in this section due to the violation of the hypothesis of the finiteness of \( \image(\widetilde{\tau}) \).
+We will thus have to resort to Theorem~\ref{theo:69214233f77b0115} to prove the rapid decay of the dual of the bicrossed product \( \Gamma \bowtie (G \rtimes \Lambda) \).
+Here, the \( \beta^{\Lambda} \)-invariance of the length function on \( \Gamma \) poses no problem thanks to Corollary~\ref{coro:f15d5d55ec591c2a}.
+But the \( \Gamma \)-invariance of the length function on \( \widehat{G} \) requires a little more work.